ben-houghton-zz/azureforpython/README.md

 <img src="https://github.com/ben-houghton/azureforpython/blob/master/images/simplescript.PNG" width="700">

-To deploy the Python script as a WebJob, we need to download the notenbook as a Python script locally.
+To deploy the Python script as a WebJob, we need to download the notebook as a Python script locally.

 <img src="https://github.com/ben-houghton/azureforpython/blob/master/images/simplescriptdownload.PNG" width="700">